Best Of18 min read

 Pros

-• Unbeatable breadth of features at this price point
+• Best value for the sheer number of features at this price

-• AI features are useful for busy PMs who are drowning in updates
+• AI features are useful when you're drowning in updates

 Cons

-• Feature overwhelm is real — budget 2-3 weeks for setup, not 2-3 hours
+• Feature overwhelm is real — plan for 2-3 weeks of setup, not hours

-• Some features feel half-baked compared to specialist tools
+• Some features feel incomplete compared to specialist tools

 4. Asana — Best for Cross-Functional Product Operations